 In such solar cells, the active layer is composed of amorphous organic materials with semiconductive properties.
 These materials are often conjugated polymers.
 Conjugation may be described as the overlap of p-orbitals that leads to the delocalization of pi-electrons across the chain of aligned p-orbitals.
 The absence of any crystallographic structure, compared with inorganic materials that wring their semiconductive properties out of their crystallographic structure, leads to a low dielectric constant (εr=2-4).
 Thus it results in tightly bonded excitons (electron-hole pair).
 The Frenkel exciton binding energy is comprised between 0.3 and 1eV: that is large and it prevents exciton dissociation by an electrical field.

-The active materials were firstly designed by Dr. Ching W. Tang from Kodak in 1979 by superposing two layers of n and p-type semiconductors, as it was done with silicon.
+The active materials were firstly designed by Dr Ching W. Tang from Kodak in 1979 by superposing two layers of n and p-type semiconductors, as it was done with silicon.
 Researchers used to process donor-acceptor bilayer planar heterojunctions that achieved 1%PCE.
 Do to so, the energy difference between the LUMO (lowest unoccupied molecular orbital) of the donor material and the HOMO (highest occupied molecular orbital) of the acceptor leads the dissociation of Frenkel excitons when absorbing light.
 Then, the separated holes and electrons are collected to the anode and the cathode respectively.
 However, such planar structures had many issues scientists had to deal with.
-The main were that for such planar junction, the surface area between the donor and acceptor interface was tightly restricted and the carrier lifetime was too small so that the electrons and holes could recombine before reaching their respective electrodes.
+The main was that for such planar junction, the surface area between the donor and acceptor interface was tightly restricted and the carrier lifetime was too small so that the electrons and holes could recombine before reaching their respective electrodes.

 The working principle of these cells is very easy: in the Bulk heterojunction, incident photons are absorbed, that leads to the creation of an exciton.
 These excitons can diffuse within the material, before being separated as a hole-electron pair.
 Each carrier is transported to a transport layer toward its respective electrode.